- Biological Inventions

 GOVERNMENT SCHEME FOR MSME

-“Support for International Patent Protection in E&IT (SIP-EIT)” is a scheme launched by the Department of Electronics and Information Technology to provide financial support to MSMEs and Technology Start-Up units for international patent filing.
+“Support for International Patent Protection in E& IT (SIP-EIT)” is a scheme launched by the Department of Electronics and Information Technology to provide financial support to MSMEs and Technology Start-Up units for international patent filing.
 SIP-EIT Scheme captures the growth opportunities in the area of information technology and electronics.
-This scheme encourages indigenous innovation and also recognise the value and capabilities of global IP.
+This scheme encourages indigenous innovation and also recognize the value and capabilities of global IP.
 The Reimbursement limit has been set to the maximum of Rs.
 15 Lakhs per invention or 50% of the total charges incurred in filing and processing of a patent application, whichever is lesser.

 This support scheme can be applied at any stage of international patent filing by the applicant.
 However, the reimbursement will only be applicable to expenditures incurred from the date of acceptance of a complete application by DeiTY subject to the approval of the competent authority.